 This McGym is not really a gym, but more like a soft, edgeless playplace.
 Can you get sweaty here?
 Yes.
 But you can get sweaty anywhere, including your own home, if you must, so that metric is not super relevant to your needs.
 Planet Fitness does provide a climate-controlled environment to do cardio and some dumbbells, but not a whole lot else.
-Machines that have the weights tightly controlled on a greased track will not build your strength as well as the free-moving weights that force you to support them and stabilize them with your body.
+Machines that have the weights tightly controlled on a greased track will not build your strength as well as free-moving weights that you have to support and stabilize with your body.
 Not only that, but they can actually build unnatural movement patterns that can ultimately make you more prone to getting hurt; no one wants this.
 Furthermore, Planet Fitness prides itself on its no-tolerance policy for banging weights or grunting; many locations even include a "lunkhead alarm" meant to shame people who are lifting too heavy.
 I understand the goal here is to make a safe-feeling place for people who are intimidated by macho dudes and aggression, but some of the knockoff effect is that we teach people, which includes women, people of color, and LGBTQ people that there's a right way to take up space, and it begins with self-regulating one's attitude and noise level.
 I reject this wholeheartedly; heavy weights are fundamentally different and produce fundamentally different results than light ones.
 They are loud, and they take effort, and effort means that sometimes the people lifting them make noise.
 It doesn't mean you're going to turn around and physically attack someone.
 For these many, many reasons, I'm out.

 The local Crossfit

 What I can say for Crossfits is they tend to have abundant and good-quality equipment and lots of space that can be used to lift; you're not trying to edge your way around a football field of treadmills.
 They can actually be great spots to stop in when you're visiting a new town or city, since they are pretty ubiquitous and consistent in this particular respect.
 However, the problem with Crossfits is that what you are really paying for is the classes, which makes the whole operation very pricey (sometimes $200-300 per month, depending on the size of your city).
 They sometimes hold "open gym hours" when you can do whatever you want, but they are limited and kind of random.
 The classes, despite what the word "class" would suggest, but much like most fitness classes, are less about instruction or providing a base of knowledge and more about putting you in a room with someone who is motivating you by telling you what to do, when, and for how long.
 To many people, this has value!
 Though Crossfit often uses pretty heavy weights (and the people who do Crossfit professionally can do the workouts with very heavy weights), the workouts are ultimately more endurance-oriented than a progressive strength-building program is.
 If you are trying to build strength, you will build it better and faster just by focusing on that, as opposed to doing other things.
-Just my two cents.
+Those are just my two cents.

 Boston Sports (Club)